 You May Hear My Voice, but are You really Hearing My Need?

-Our kids are speaking to us in ways and messages everyday that you and I are not really hearing.
-We may be hearing their words but totally missing the message.
+Our kids are speaking to us everyday in ways that you and I are not really understanding.
+We may be hearing their words, but totally missing the message.

-Building a trust and bond between parent is critical; especially as they enter their teen years.
-Learning to listen to the deeper message, the one that they are silently saying, is a skill worth learning.
+Building a bond and a level of trust between parent and child is critical, especially as they enter their teen years.
+Learning to listen to the deeper subconscious message, the one that they are silently saying, is a skill worth learning.
 This is a skill you can master, and it is never to early to start.

-Start by observing people’s attitudes and actions that they express based on the Seven Basic Human Needs which is an adaptation from Maslow’s hierarchy of needs.
+Start by observing people’s attitudes and actions.
+Reference what you observe to this chart, Seven Basic Human Needs.
+It is an adaptation of Maslow’s hierarchy of needs with additional information added.

 These Seven Basic Human Needs are universal and influence the motivation and determination behind our decisions and actions.